PADL/libbrowserid/gss-browserid.md

                     }
             END

 Subsequent context tokens do not have this framing, i.e. they consist only of the innerToken.

-The innerToken always contains a two octet token ID followed by a [JSON Web Token][JWT].
+The innerToken always contains a two octet token ID followed by a BrowserID backed assertion.
 This document defines the following token IDs:

     TOK_TYPE_INITIATOR_CONTEXT			0xB1 0xD1
     TOK_TYPE_ACCEPTOR_CONTEXT			0xB1 0xD2